 As part of the Legacies of Eugenics project, funded by UCL’s Office of the President and Provost, we’ve developed the Legacies Digital Library.
 This digital library aims to provide a central hub for quickly accessing research publications published under the imprints of the Francis Galton Laboratory for National Eugenics (aka the “Eugenics Laboratory”) and the Biometric Laboratory.
 We also have included material from the first and second international congresses of eugenics.
 All documents in the Legacies Digital Library are open access.
 Work is underway to improve the quality of all scanned items and to ensure distribution to other digital repositories.
 Availability now represents an early step on a long walk.

-In addition, Pearson founded two academic research journals.
+In addition to these monograph series, Pearson founded two academic research journals.
 Annals of Eugenics launched in 1925.
-Biometrika launched in 1901 and included eugenics research and analysis, though this was not the journal’s main focus and after Pearson stepped down as editor, the journal focused largely on statistical theory.
+Biometrika launched in 1901 and included eugenics research and analysis, though this was not the journal’s main focus and after Pearson stepped down as editor the journal focused largely on statistical theory.
 Both journals carried a substantial amount of material from the research groups under Pearson’s direction.

 Together with two additional series published through the Biometric Laboratory, Pearson directed the creation of nine serials in total with significant eugenics research.
 Books and other materials supplement this output.
 In sum, the scale of his role as a publisher has yet to be fully appreciated.
 I talk about the overall pattern of his role as publisher in the 2021 paper cited below.